prashant-s-n/trips-evaluation/README.md

 - maintaining records of the employees (personal and employment details)
 - attendance records (driving hours, break times, leaves etc)
 - key performance indicators

+### Trip operations
+The gist of the experiment revolves around how the company performs the operation and what best could we derive from it.
+It is thus essential to maintain the following aspects of the operations
+- list of locations (hubs and merchant locations)
+- trips details activity
+- trips GPS data
+- cost tracker
+- safety compliances
+- damages and losses occured during the trip